npxhuy/microbiome/logbook.md

 # Modified code 3 metaphlan5.sh
 metaphlan trimm_out/SRR4341246_paired_R1.fastq,trimm_out/SRR4341246_paired_R2.fastq --bowtie2db metaphlan/db --bowtie2out metaphlan/SRR4341246.bowtie2.bz2 -t rel_ab_w_read_stats --nproc 10 --input_type fastq

-# Keep failing i'm about to give up
+# Keep failing i'm about to give up, Rachel if you are reading this i'm so dead

+# Trying to install metaphlan4 from conda from Uppmax, but it take so long to install so I'll go to sleep and let it run
 ```